yair89999/basic-cpp--projects/cipher encryption and decryption/README.md

 <h1>The cipher Encryption and Decryption</h1>
-<pre>This is a code for the cipher encryption and decryption
+<p>This is a code for the cipher encryption and decryption</p>
-This encryption is based on the positions of every letter and the key it gets</pre>
+<p>This encryption is based on the positions of every letter and the key it gets</p>

 <pre>
 <h4>An example of the prints of this:</h4>